 David covers education and related topics for WNPR, and also teaches journalism and media literacy to high school students.

 Before journalism, David ran a flyer distribution company, started a non-profit media organization in Ethiopia, and taught songwriting to people with physical and intellectual disabilities.
-He often contributes to journalism seminars focused on education, investigations and First Amendment issues.
-When not pestering public officials, David enjoys pestering his friends at craft beer pubs, traveling to unpopular locations, exploring nature and playing music.
+He believes in the Freedom of Information Act, the First Amendment, transparency, accountability, and journalism as a public service.